-(in U.S. dollars) As at December 31, 2018 2017 2016 Cash and cash equivalents \$ 11,894 \$ 18,591 \$ 7,881 Working capital (deficit) (222,270) (353,052) (960,457) Net cash provided by (used in) Operating activities 48,422 (14,429) (18,024) Investing activities (138,994) (85,303) (199,121) Financing activities 100,000 176,052 223,000
+(in U.S. dollars) As at December 31,

+2019 2018 2017

+Cash and cash equivalents \$ 4,557 \$ 11,894 \$ 18,591

+Working capital (deficit) (127,727) (112,269) (353,052)

+Net cash provided by (used in)

+Operating activities 125,128 48,422 (14,429)

+Investing activities (137,917) (138,994) (85,303)

+Financing activities 100,000 176,052

-As of December 31, 2018, we had \$11,894 in cash, a decrease of \$6,697 from December 31, 2017.
-Management estimates that the Company will require approximately \$525,000 to fund planned operations for the next twelve months.
-Therefore, current cash on hand is not sufficient to fund planned operations for 2018.
+As of December 31, 2019, we had \$4,557 in cash, a decrease of \$7,337 from December 31, 2018.
+Management estimates that the Company will require approximately \$265,000 to fund planned operations for the next twelve months.
+Therefore, current cash on hand is not sufficient to fund planned operations for 2020.
 Our policy is to pay all operational expenses when due, provided that the vendor, in the normal course of business, has satisfied all necessary conditions for payment.

 We have no long-term debt.
-In 2019, our capital requirements will mostly be associated with the maintenance of our lease payments to the Crown.
+In 2020, our capital requirements will mostly be associated with the maintenance of our lease payments to the Crown.
 Going forward we expect the short and long-term funding of our oil and gas operations to be financed primarily through equity issuance in the form of private placements and the exercise of warrants.
 In addition, we continue to work with potential partners to discuss funding arrangements which would facilitate furtherance of our property interests.
 We believe that our available cash may not be sufficient to fund our working capital requirements to maintain, explore and develop our property interests for the next twelve months.
-We cannot be certain that any required additional financing will be available on terms favorable to us as the risky nature of this enterprise and lack of tangible assets places debt financing beyond the creditworthiness required by most banks or typical investors of corporate debt until such time as the economic viability of our oil sands properties can be demonstrated.
+We cannot be certain that any required additional financing will be available on terms favorable to us as the risky nature of this enterprise and lack of tangible assets places debt financing beyond the credit-worthiness required by most banks or typical investors of corporate debt until such time as the economic viability of our oil sands properties can be demonstrated.
 If additional funds are raised by the issuance of our equity securities, existing stockholders will experience dilution of their ownership interest.
 If adequate funds are not available or not available on acceptable terms, we may be unable to continue, fund expansion, pursue further development nor respond to competitive pressures.

-Net cash provided by (used in) operating activities during the years ended December 31, 2018, 2017 and 2016 was \$48,422, (\$14,429) and (\$18,024), respectively.
-The increase in cash provided by operations in 2018 was a result of \$110,000 deposit received from a related party by common director.
-The increase in cash used in operating activities in 2017 was primarily due to a decrease in operating expense.
+Net cash provided by (used in) operating activities during the years ended December 31, 2019, 2018 and 2017 was \$125,128, \$48,422 and (\$14,429), respectively.
+The increase in cash provided by operations in 2019 and 2018 was a result of monies received from a related party by common director of \$190,000 and \$110,000, respectively, in exchange for future royalties on the gross production of Vanadium Oxide.
+See Note 8 to the financial statement footnotes.

-Cash used in investing activities during the years ended December 31, 2018, 2017 and 2016 was \$138,994, \$85,303 and \$199,121, respectively.
-During 2017, the company acquired an additional 45 oil sands leases by entering into two purchase and sale agreements.
-During 2016, the Company acquired an additional 45 oil and gas properties leases for a total of 45,680 hectares in Northern Alberta, Canada.
+Cash used in investing activities during the years ended December 31, 2019, 2018 and 2017 was \$137,917, \$138,994 and \$85,303, respectively, primarily related to the acquisition of oil and gas interests.
 See Note 6 to the financial statements for more information.

-The Company generated net cash inflows from financing activities of \$100,000 compared to \$176,052 and \$223,000 in 2017 and 2016, respectively.
-The Company raised \$100,000 in funds from a series of private placements during 2018.
+The Company generated net cash inflows from financing activities of \$0, \$100,000 and \$176,052 for 2019, 2018 and 2017, respectively.
+During 2018 and 2017, the Company raised funds from a series of private placements of \$100,000 and \$176,052, respectively.
 See Note 9 to the financial statements for more information.

-We had cash of \$11,894 as of December 31, 2018.
+We had cash of \$4,557 as of December 31, 2019.
 We anticipate that we will incur the following expenditures through the end of our next fiscal year:

-- \$225,000 in connection with property lease payments and follow up analysis on the Company's oil sands properties; - \$300,000 for operating expenses, including working capital, consulting fees, general and administrative, professional, legal and accounting expenses
+• \$180,000 in connection with property lease payments and follow up analysis on the Company's oil sands properties;

+• \$85,000 for operating expenses, including working capital, consulting fees, general and administrative, professional, legal and accounting expenses